 Return Point: Cusco – Our driver will drop-off in your hotel or Airbnb department

-We pick you up from your hotel at 6 am to take you by private transport for a 3 hour ride from Cusco (3,400 m) to Mollepata (2,803 m/9,196 ft).
-On the way, we stop in Limatambo (a small town) to visit Tarawasi - very important religious Incan remains!
+We pick you up from your hotel at 5:30 am to take you by private transport for a 3-hour ride from Cusco (3,400 m) to Mollepata (2,803 m/9,196 ft).
+On the way, we stop in Limatambo (a small town) to visit Tarawasi – very important religious Incan remains!
 Then, we continue our ride to a one and half an hour far away town of Mollepata where we have breakfast.
-There we start hiking up to Tillka and we take then wide gradually ascend to Marcocasa (3,500 m/11,482 ft) passing various Andean forests and steppes on the route giving us many opportunities to take fantastic photos of birds, flowers and various plants!
-In Marcocasa, we are given stunning views of the snow-capped peak of Rayuska (5,350 m/17,552 ft).
-In the end of the day, we get to a place of our first campsite at Sayllapata (3,600 m/10,200 ft).
+Then we continue by driving to Challacancha head trail.
+There we start hiking up to Soraypampa (3,500 m/11,482 ft) and we take then wide gradually ascend to passing various Andean forests and steppes on the route giving us many opportunities to take fantastic photos of birds, flowers, and various plants!
+In Soraypampa, we are given stunning views of the snow-capped peak of Rayuska (5,350 m/17,552 ft).
+At the end of the day, we get to the place of our first campsite at Soraypampa (3,600 m/10,200 ft).

 Trekking distance: 14 km